-PRO TIP: Have someone apply the brakes to stop the nut from rotating as you torque it.
+PRO TIP: Use a punch tool and/or have someone apply the brakes to stop the nut from rotating as you torque it.

 Watch the video below to see the brake caliper and wheel reinstallation segment of our Polaris Ranger 800 Crew front wheel bearings video.